 If you’re persistent and true to yourself, then there’s just one thing left for you to do: practice.
 Whether you’re brand new to sales or have been around the block with a variety of prospects, there’s no excuse for you not to work on your craft.
 From prospecting tips to increasing your win rate, there is an endless vault of training materials available online.
 And the best way to test drive those new sales tactics is to roll up your sleeves and step on the gas!

 A combination of persistence, simple messaging, and consistency in practice will open more doors for your team, and lead to more deals won for your business.
-If you're hungry in sales and are looking for more inbound opportunities, then download these lead generation tips to help you put more qualified prospects into your pipeline.
+If you’re hungry in sales and are looking for more inbound opportunities, then download your marketing strategy kit to start bringing in leads and boosting business.